Percona-Lab/percona-docstreamer/details.md

 ### CDC

 Think of CDC as "Live Tailing."
-Instead of reading static files, the docMongoStream subscribes to a live news feed of every single action happening on the DocumentDB cluster and replays it on the destination.
+Instead of reading static files, the docStreamer subscribes to a live news feed of every single action happening on the DocumentDB cluster and replays it on the destination.

 1. The Starting Line "Time Zero" ($T_0$)\
   The most critical part of CDC is knowing where to start.